Utilities and reconciliations FAQs

 Here are some common questions and answers about your utilities.
 Take a look and if you have any questions, you can find contact details at the bottom of the page.

 Your utility charges include electricity, heat, and water, including the costs of cold water, hot water, heat, and wastewater.
 You’ll be charged in pence per unit (kWh) of fuel for electricity/heat, with a daily standing charge in pence per day.
-For water, you'll be charged in pounds per unit of water (m3) with a daily standing charge in pence per day.
+For cold water, wastewater and hot water, you'll be charged in pence per litre of water (m3) with a daily standing charge in pence per day.

-On 1 April of every year, we secure a new 12-month fixed-term agreement.
-The annual rates (for unit and standing charges) are based on several factors, including the cost of energy purchased during the fixed period and these are agreed with our energy partner.
+Each year we secure a new 12-month fixed-term agreement with our energy.
+Your tariffs (for unit and standing charges) are based on several factors, including the cost of energy purchased for the fixed period, supplying energy to your building and billing for all your utilities.

 When you move in, your utilities are set up so you can use energy immediately.
 You pay a fixed utilities charge each month based on your apartment type via Direct Debit.
 After the month ends, your actual usage is measured, and a statement is issued within 10 days.
 Any difference between what you’ve paid and what you used is applied the following month and collected alongside that month’s fixed charge.